yangz3/yangz3.github.io/index.md

 ### Java
 ####Interface VS. Abstract Classes
+Key differences are 1) a class can extend only one abstract class while it can implement multiple interfaces, and 2) abstract class can define concrete method while interface can only define abstract method.

 ```
 public class Main extends animal implements livingthingsA, livingthingsB{ // a class can extend only one abstract class while it can implement multiple interfaces
 	int value;